nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 Relative paths identify a location 'relative' to the pwd and will not begin with a forward slash i.e. `../project/code401` is one folder 'back' from pwd and one folder 'forward' from the 'project' folder.
 Home path is `~` which is equivalent to `\home\$username`

+### Use Wildcards

+Zero or more characters: `*`
+Single character: `?`
+A range of characters: `[]`
+List files in the pwd whose 1st character is a 'Q' or 'q', 2nd character is within the range 0-9, 3rd character is within the range 0-3, and any number of other character following: `ls [Qq][0-9][0-3]*`
+Not: `^`

+*Note about Not*: As the first character within a range wildcard causes the filter to eliminate files that match that first character range wildcard characters.
+*Remember*: Wildcards affect the entire pathspec, which includes directories and filenames and file extensions.

+## Text Exiting in Linux

 ### Nano Text Editor

 My favorite when in Bash/ZSH.